tuw-robotics/stage_ros2/README.md

 # stage_ros2
-This is a  ROS bridge for the robot simulator [Stage](https://github.com/rtv/Stage).
+This is a ROS2 bridge for the robot simulator [Stage](https://github.com/rtv/Stage).
 It supports multiple robots with one or multiple tf-trees.

 * [install](res/install.md)